 First things first: Expedia is not a travel agent, at least not in the traditional sense.
-And It doesn’t claim to be a travel agent.
 Expedia is an online booking agent that travelers use as an alternative to a travel agent.

 What’s A Canadian ETA?

 Kovalenko was flying from Detroit to Istanbul via Toronto.
-That connection in Canada is what caused his entire problem.
-He was not permitted to board the flight to Toronto because he did not have a Canadian travel visa.
+That connection created his entire problem.
+Since he did not have a Canadian visa, he was not permitted to board the flight to Toronto.
 Not everyone needs a Canadian visa, but Kovalenko, who was traveling on a non-U.S. passport, did.